 Most rim brakes have some form of quick-release mechanism to allow the brake pads to clear the tire when a wheel is removed or reinstalled.
 When the brake quick release is in the open position, the brakes are inoperative.
-Ask your dealer to make sure that you understand the way the brake quick release works on your bike and check each time to make sure both brakes work correctly before you get on the bike.
+Ask your dealer to make sure that you understand the way the brake quick release works on your bike (see figs. 12, 13.
+14 & 15) and check each time to make sure both brakes work correctly before you get on the bike.